zhaoyanz405/free-chatting/DESIGN.md

 ```bash
 $ fc start or fc join <channel-id>
 ```
-`fc` stands for our product `free-chatting`, `join` means to join a channel to start a conversation.
+`fc` stands for our product `free-chatting`, `join` means to join a channel, then start a conversation.

 ## Interactive terminal
 after joinning the channel, a interactive terminal should be activate. just like the `redis-cli` behaved.